developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The volume of the device beeper when a barcode is scanned.
 It will accept values in the range 0 to 5.
-On Window Mobile/CE, the value of 0 is device dependent, some devices interpret this as the quietest volume; if you wish to completely disable the beeper on scan please set decodeSound to an empty or invalid sound file.
+On Window Mobile/CE, the value of 0 is device dependent, some devices interpret this as the quietest volume.
 Note: On Android platform, calling this method, the DecodeVolume config tags value will not be applied.
 ####Params
 <p><strong>Default:</strong> 5</p>
 ####Access